 Palmasera

-Located inside a resort, this beach is equipped with every comfort.
+The beach of Palmasera is inside a resort.
+It has every comfort you may need.
 Trying water sports, exploring the area on a zodiac, or doing absolutely nothing except tanning under the sun, everything is possible there.

 Cala Cartoe